-- Rotate the driver's seat towards the table. - Push driver's seat fully forward (away from the table). - Convert the suspension table into a bed foundation (see section 7.15). - Remove the back cushion of the bench and lay it aside. - Place the rectangular additional cushion on the table (in front of the seat cushion of the bench, see Fig. 156).
+- Rotate the driver's seat towards the table. - Push driver's seat fully forward (away from the table). - Convert the suspension table into a bed foundation (see section 7.15). - Lay the back cushion of the bench aside. - Place the rectangular additional cushion on the table (in front of the seat cushion of the bench, see Fig. 161).
 When doing so, the cutout in the additional cushion is located on the frontal supporting wall. - Push the driver's seat towards the table until a closed lying surface is created.